practicalli/clojure/thinking-functionally/lazy-evaluation.md

 # Making something lazy

-The `range` function returns a sequence of numbers limited by any arguents given when calling the range function.
+The `range` function returns a sequence of numbers limited by any arguments given when calling the range function.

-Calling the range function without arguments will force an infinate sequence of numbers to be generated, quickly resulting in an out of memory error in the heap.
+Calling the range function without arguments will force an infinite sequence of numbers to be generated, quickly resulting in an out of memory error in the heap.

 Instead, we can either pass arguments to the range function that limit the sequence size or wrap the range function in another function